rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Second, there will be a **landing page** and a **home page**.
 The landing page is your root route.
 That's the place where a user ends up when visiting your web application by default.
 The user doesn't need to be authenticated to visit this route.
 On the other hand, the home page is a so called **protected route**.
 The user can only access it when being authenticated.
 You will implement the protection of the route by using authorization in this tutorial.

 Third, there will be a protected **account page** as well.
 On this page, a user can reset a password or change a password.
-It is secured by authorization as well and thus only reachable for authenticated.
+It is secured by authorization as well and thus only reachable for authenticated users.

 <div class="row">
   <div class="col-xs-8 col-centered">